 A reminder of the forces at play;

-If you’re having problems with your own sidemount configuration, please do drop me a line – I’m happy to help.
+If you’re having problems with your own sidemount cylinder trim, please do drop me a line – I’m happy to help.
 Video or photos do help a diagnosis.

 Authors note: Many of the photographic images used in this article were shared on public Facebook groups and internet discussion forums.
 My purpose in using them is entirely educational, for the public benefit, and intends to comply with ‘Fair Use‘ provisions to copyright regulation.
 If the owners of any of these photos desire attribution, please simply contact me and ask.

 Sidemount cylinder trim is a headache for many sidemount divers.
 This illustrated guide will help you diagnose the problem & find the solution

 I observe lots of sidemount divers experiencing frustration with their kit; and it's often due to their sidemount cylinder band positioning.
 There's actually a very simple principle that determines band positioning.